indico/mereswine/README.md

 ## Usage

-The Instance Tracker is basically composed by two main functionalities: instance details & management and statistics.
+Cephalopod is basically composed by two main functionalities: instance details & management and statistics.

-For others more advanced functionalities a python script, `manage.py`, has been written and included in the package.
+For others more advanced functionalities a python script has been written and included in the package.

 ### Instance details & management

-The Instance Tracker allows you to view a comprehensive list of all the instances in the DB, with the possibility to filter them by a few criteria.
+Cephalopod allows you to view a comprehensive list of all the instances in the DB, with the possibility to filter them by a few criteria.
 Also in the server list you can sort the instances selected by one of the available fields (be it one of the main fields or one of the crawled fields) and you can choose to run at any moment the crawler to crawl all the instances.

 By clicking on the detail button for a specific instance, you'll be able to explore it's main and crawled information and see a map with the approximated physical location of the server.